sergey-shandar/public/articles/content-dependent-hash-tree.md

 ## Deciphering a Sequence of Numbers

 Imagine intercepting messages from extraterrestrials.
 We don't know their language, but we assume that they use a sequential language unless they are from the [Arrival](https://en.wikipedia.org/wiki/Arrival_(film)) film.
 The messages manifest as a sequence of numbers.
 We know that each number can be a finite number between `0` and `N-1`.
-How can we structure the stream without linguistic reference points?
+How can we structure this stream without any linguistic reference points?
 How do we identify repetitive segments?

 Using N=8 as an example, consider these similar sequences:
 - `s0 = [7, 0, 5, 1, 2, 4, 6, 1, 7, 0, 4, 7, 3, 4, 6, 2]` and